raghadjam/MultiCycleProcessor/README.md

 This project involves the development of a Multi-Cycle Processor (MCP) using Verilog.
 The processor operates with a 16-bit ALU, a Register File with 16 general-purpose registers, Data and Instruction Memory, and a Control Unit.

 ## Files Included
-- MCP.v: The Verilog module for the MCP processor.
+- MCP.v: The Verilog module for the MCP processor, which includes the design and the testbench.
-- test_MCP.v: The testbench for verifying the MCP processor's functionality.
 - AdvancendReport.pdf: The project report detailing the design, implementation, and testing process.

 ## Description